hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] Make all Tier 2 much more modular & isolated!
 Currently they are entangled, call eachother, and duplicate functionality.
 The design principle for all Tier 2 commands is to make them isolated and unique functionality.
 The --guided mode can make it clear where this step is in the overall workflow, and define prerequisities (and give the bash command to call it), or even suggest the next step (and give the bash command), but in terms of actually implemented fucntionality Sthey should be strictly isolated, de-linked and avoid any duplication
 - [x] refactor / review both Tier 3 orchestrators (`project init` and `user setup`) - make sure they are still properly orchestrating Tier 2 commands
 - [x] BUG: error message in output: " => WARN: NoEmptyContinuation: Empty continuation line (line 25)   "
+- [x] Image create refactor Strategise: change `image create` and how it assigns/names REPOSITORY & TAG -> make it align with industry standards!
+- [ ] BUG: `/usr/local/bin/image-create: line 1244: creation: command not found`
+- [ ] REFACTOR: rename as `image build` (both the script itself, the command alias, and all dependencies)

 ### Image list
 - [x] update based on naming changes in image create